interactive-fiction-class/interactive-fiction-class.github.io/index.md

 : [Slack](http://cis700-ifatg.slack.com/)

 Time and place
-: Spring 2019, Thursdays from 1:30-4:30pm in Towne 327 (the Active Learning Classroom)
-: First day of class is January 16, 2020
+: Spring 2019, Thursdays from 1:30-4:30pm in Towne 327 (The Hartman Family Technology Entrepreurship Forum) : First day of class is January 16, 2020
 : Last day of class is April 23, 2020